Properties of leveled spatial graphs: Relation between leveled and paneled spatial graphs

 \end{proof}

-\begin{theorem} If the embedding of a connected spatial graph $\G$ is paneled and there exists a cycle $C$ in $\G$ such that every subgraph $f_i \cup C$, where $f_i$ is a fragment with respect to $C$, is a trivial spatial subgraph, then the embedding of $\G$ is leveled. \end{theorem} To prove this result, we use the following lemma of B\"ohme (\cite{bohme1990}). \begin{lemma} Let $\varphi$ be a paneled embedding of a graph $G$ into $S^3$, and let $C_1,C_2,\dots,C_n$ be a family of circuits of $G$ such that for every $i \neq j$, the intersection of $C_i$ and $C_j$ is either connected or empty.
+\begin{theorem} If the embedding of a connected spatial graph $\G$ is paneled and there exists a cycle $C$ in $\G$ such that every subgraph $f_i \cup C$, where $f_i$ is a fragment with respect to $C$, is a trivial spatial subgraph, then the embedding of $\G$ is leveled. \end{theorem} To prove this result, we use the following lemma of B\"ohme (\cite{bohme1990}).
+A circuit is a closed path in a graph where edges cannot be repeated. \begin{lemma} Let $\varphi$ be a paneled embedding of a graph $G$ into $S^3$, and let $C_1,C_2,\dots,C_n$ be a family of circuits of $G$ such that for every $i \neq j$, the intersection of $C_i$ and $C_j$ is either connected or empty.
 Then there exist pairwise disjoint open disks $D_1, D_2,\dots , D_n$ disjoint from $\varphi(G)$ and such that $\varphi(C_i)$ is the boundary of $D_i$ for $i = 1,2,\dots,n$. \end{lemma}

 \begin{proof}[Proof of \cref{thm: paneled and 2connected implies leveled}] We will show that $\G$ is leveled with spine $C$, using the first definition of leveled spatial graph given in the text of \cref{section: preliminaries}.